ringcentral/ringcentral-chatbot-js/README.md

 ## Todo

-- Bot cascade delete Service
-    - not good, because we need to add hooks
-    - use RxJS is a better idea
+- Allow user to update chatbot images and name
 - Create a website to auto generate code for developer to download
     - let developer select what he wants to do, what programming language to use, and finally generate the code for him
 - Demo chatbots
+    - ping bot
+        - reply "pong" when received "ping"
     - cron bot
         - allow you to setup cron jobs as reminders
     - survey bot